radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 3. Save **Save** in the upper right corner.

+-->

 ### Supported Cipher Suites

 To view the cipher strength levels enabled by default in RadiantOne, go to the Main Control Panel > Settings Tab > Security section > SSL sub-section and click **Change** next to Supported Cipher Suites.
 The ciphers that are checked are enabled.
 To change the enabled ciphers, check/uncheck the desired values.

 After changing the cipher levels, save your changes and restart the RadiantOne service.

-For details on installing stronger cipher suites, see the RadiantOne Hardening Guide.

 ### Enabled SSL Protocols

-The default SSL/TLS protocol options are SSLv2Hello, SSL v3, TLSv1, TLSv1.1 TLSv1.2 and TLS v1.3.
-Some of the less secure protocols in this list are disabled by default in the <RLI_HOME>/jdk/jre/lib/security/java.security file, noted in the jdk.tls.disabledAlgorithms property.
+Enabled SSL Protocols

-Out of the available protocols, not in the disabled list, you can limit which ones you want RadiantOne to support.
-You can limit the protocols from the Main Control Panel > Settings Tab > Security section > SSL sub-section.
-Click **Change** next to Enabled SSL Protocols.
-Select the protocols to support and click **OK**.
-Restart the RadiantOne service on all nodes.
+To view the enabled SSL protocols enabled in RadiantOne, go to the Main Control Panel > Settings Tab > Security section > SSL sub-section.

-If you want to support one of the less secure protocols, edit the java.security file and remove the protocol from the jdk.tls.disabledAlgorithms value.
-Then, make sure it is enabled in RadiantOne.
-Restart RadiantOne on all nodes.
-If a protocol is enabled in RadiantOne, but in the list of disabled algorithms in the java.security file, it will not be supported at runtime for SSL communication.

->[!note] Only enable the SSL protocols that comply with your company’s security policy.

 <!--